- Describe social roles and how they influence behavior

 - Define script

-- Describe the findings of Zimbardo’s Stanford prison experiment
+- Describe the findings and criticisms of Zimbardo’s Stanford prison experiment

 As you’ve learned, social psychology is the study of how people affect one another’s thoughts, feelings, and behaviors.
 We have discussed situational perspectives and social psychology’s emphasis on the ways in which a person’s environment, including culture and other social influences, affect behavior.
 In this section, we examine situational forces that have a strong influence on human behavior including social roles, social norms, and scripts.
 We discuss how humans use the social environment as a source of information, or cues, on how to behave.
 Situational influences on our behavior have important consequences, such as whether we will help a stranger in an emergency or how we would behave in an unfamiliar environment.

 One major social determinant of human behavior is our social roles.
 A social role is a pattern of behavior that is expected of a person in a given setting or group (Hare, 2003).
 Each one of us has several social roles.
 You may be, at the same time, a student, a parent, an aspiring teacher, a son or daughter, a spouse, and a lifeguard.
 How do these social roles influence your behavior?
 Social roles are defined by culturally shared knowledge.
 That is, nearly everyone in a given culture knows what behavior is expected of a person in a given role.
 For example, what is the social role for a student?
 If you look around a college classroom you will likely see students engaging in studious behavior, taking notes, listening to the professor, reading the textbook, and sitting quietly at their desks (Figure 12.8).
 Of course you may see students deviating from the expected studious behavior such as texting on their phones or using Facebook on their laptops, but in all cases, the students that you observe are attending class—a part of the social role of students.